AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 **Natural accuracy** is the percentage of validation images classified correctly. **Certified accuracy** is the percentage proved robust at the stated radius.
-CTBench reports both a cheap IBP certificate and a stronger MN-BaB certificate.
-MN-BaB receives up to $1000$ seconds per image, and timed-out cases remain uncertified.
+CTBench reports both a cheap IBP certificate and a stronger **multi-neuron branch-and-bound (MN-BaB)** certificate.
+MN-BaB receives up to
+$1000$ seconds per image, and timed-out cases remain uncertified.

 | Training method | Robust training signal | Natural accuracy | IBP-certified accuracy | MN-BaB-certified accuracy |
 | --- | --- | ---: | ---: | ---: |